Configuring the Refile Service

 Click Configure Refile to configure the following refile settings for the first time.
-If the library is already configured, on selecting a library from the drop-down list opens the page to edit configuration.
+If the library is already configured, the Refile summary page opens.

 Table: Refile configurations

-Configure the account that refile will use to connect to the library, and refile the content.
-This account must be part of NRTADMIN so that it can access all the content in iManage Work.
+Configure the account that the Refile Service will use to connect to the library, and refile the content.
+This account must be part of NRTADMIN in order to access all the content in iManage Work.

 Figure: Metadata setup